binc74/javascript-calculator/README.md

 Jeb Alawi: Implemented History, CSS styling, show/hide feature for displaying and hiding the history and memory sidebar.
 Implemented back button and some functions

-Bin Chen: Implement the calculation part
+Bin Chen: Implement the calculation part, design the object layout and the impplementation of the MS style scientific calculator

 Houyi Fan: